Floral diagram: Nectaries

 In Floral Diagrams, nectaries are filled by grey color, Eichler fills them by hatching.

 Other

 Fusion can be shown in diagrams by full connecting lines between organs.
 Lost organs can be represented by a star (✶), lost perianth parts or bracts/bracteoles can be shown with dashed stroke.
 It is possible to show the direction of monosymmetry by a large arrow.
 Resupination may be illustrated by a curved arrow.
 Floral parts can be accompanied by numbers to show their sequence of initialization.

 Floral diagrams and floral formulae

 Each of these two concepts is better in expressing some information.
-Floral diagrams can show the size and relative position of the organs.
+Floral diagrams can show the size and relative position of the organs and the reproductive organs.
 On the other hand, floral formulae are capable of broader generalization.
 Prenner et al. view them as complementary methods and state they make an “identikit” flower when utilized together.
 Ronse De Craene also approves of their combined use.